It’s as easy as riding a bike...

 Disadvantages of static bikes

-Cycling does a great job of working the cardiovascular system and the lower body but you’ll need to integrate upper body exercises and strength training into your routine.
+Cycling does a great job of working out the lower body and the cardiovascular system, but you need to integrate upper body exercises, too.
+It isn’t a full-body workout although, it can help support core strength training.

 What’s the best stationary bike to buy?